DataScienceUB/PFM/projects1718.md

    be delivered, and potential patents of some of the results obtained will be studied.
    + Advisor: José Mena (EURECAT) & Jordi Vitrià (UB).
    + Requirements: project for 2 students.
 The project will be developed in collaboration with EURECAT (https://eurecat.org/).

+## Title: SEMANTIC SEGMENTATION USING DEEP LEARNING APPLIED TO FOOD ANALYSIS
+  + State-of-art approaches for semantic segmentation are built on Fully Convolutional Neural Networks (FCNs), which are a natural extension of Convolutional Neural Networks (CNNs) to tackle per pixel prediction problems.
+Their typical architecture is composed of a downsampling path to extract coarse semantic features, an upsampling path to recover the input image resolution and, optionally, a post- processing module to refine model predictions.
+Moreover, attention models embedded into the deep learning approach improves additionally the final performance.
+  The most recent methods in the field of semantic image segmentation provide great results with datasets that contain a relatively low number of classes, such as CamVid (11 semantic classes) or Gatech (8 semantic classes).
+The number of categories used when dealing with food analysis is much higher (tens of classes), thus increasing the difficulty of the task and providing not so satisfactory results.
+  Therefore, the purpose of this work is to provide solutions for semantic segmentation applied to food images in order to, for example, estimate food consumption, extract ingredients or approximate food portions in images.
+  + Advisor: Petia Radeva (UB)
+  + Requirements: project for 3 students.